nreoch25/nextjs-graphql-auth/README.md

 ### Authentication system boilerplate application using NextJS, GraphQL, MongoDB, and Nginx

+## There is a new version using Apollo Hooks on the client instead of Render props. [check it out]

 _You will need a .env file in the server directory with the following environment variables_

 ```